 What are your goals for meditation month?
 You can share your Meditation Month tips, heart-advice, frustrations, and questions under the hashtag #MeditationMonth on Twitter (follow us at @tricyclemag).

 Throughout February we’ll be offering videos, audio interviews, articles, and tips from well-known Buddhist teachers that will help you develop and maintain a meditation practice.
 If you find yourself in need of advice, “Meditation Doctor” and Zen teacher Brad Warner will be answering reader questions here all month.
 To further support your practice, we’ve put together an e-book featuring 25 carefully selected articles on meditation.
-Download your free copy of Tricycle Teachings: Meditation here
+Download your free copy of Tricycle Teachings: Meditation here.

 Thank you for subscribing to Tricycle!
-As a nonprofit, to keep Buddhist teachings and practices widely available.
+As a nonprofit, we depend on readers like you to keep Buddhist teachings and practices widely available.